Variance function: Intuition

 In a regression model setting, the goal is to establish whether or not a relationship exists between a response variable and a set of predictor variables.
 Further, if a relationship does exist, the goal is then to be able to describe this relationship as best as possible.
 A main assumption in linear regression is constant variance or (homoscedasticity), meaning that different response variables have the same variance in their errors, at every predictor level.
-This assumption works well when the response variable and the predictor variable are jointly Normal, see Normal distribution.
-As we will see later, the variance function in the Normal setting, is constant, however, we must find a way to quantify heteroscedasticity (non-constant variance) in the absence of joint Normality.
+This assumption works well when the response variable and the predictor variable are jointly normal.
+As we will see later, the variance function in the Normal setting is constant; however, we must find a way to quantify heteroscedasticity (non-constant variance) in the absence of joint Normality.

 When it is likely that the response follows a distribution that is a member of the exponential family, a generalized linear model may be more appropriate to use, and moreover, when we wish not to force a parametric model onto our data, a non-parametric regression approach can be useful.
 The importance of being able to model the variance as a function of the mean lies in improved inference (in a parametric setting), and estimation of the regression function in general, for any setting.

 Variance functions play a very important role in parameter estimation and inference.
 In general, maximum likelihood estimation requires that a likelihood function be defined.
 This requirement then implies that one must first specify the distribution of the response variables observed.
 However, to define a quasi-likelihood, one need only specify a relationship between the mean and the variance of the observations to then be able to use the quasi-likelihood function for estimation.
 Quasi-likelihood estimation is particularly useful when there is overdispersion.
 Overdispersion occurs when there is more variability in the data than there should otherwise be expected according to the assumed distribution of the data.

 In summary, to ensure efficient inference of the regression parameters and the regression function, the heteroscedasticity must be accounted for.
 Variance functions quantify the relationship between the variance and the mean of the observed data and hence play a significant role in regression estimation and inference.